Close Menu

 “A court of this state has temporary emergency jurisdiction if the child is present in this state and the child has been abandoned or it is necessary in an emergency to protect the child because the child, or a sibling or parent of the child, is subjected to or threatened with mistreatment or abuse.” (source)

-Florida courts generally grant two types of emergency custody order motions: ex-parte motions and regular emergency motions with notice to the other side.
+Florida courts generally grant two types of emergency custody motions: ex-parte motions and regular emergency motions with notice.

 An ex-parte emergency motion is filed and sent directly to the judge without informing the other party.